KJ-Liao/Shoebill/README.md

 If the binaries are installed in a different location, the corresponding paths can be manually updated in `shoebill_predict.py`.

 ## Usage

 The Shoebill workflow consists of three main steps:

-(i) 3D structure prediction using AlphaFold2
+(1) 3D structure prediction using AlphaFold2

-(ii) Feature generation from AF2 outputs
+(2) Feature generation from AF2 outputs

-(iii) Crystallization propensity prediction
+(3) Crystallization propensity prediction

 ---